xflr6/features/README.rst

     $ pip install features

-This will also install the concepts_ package from PyPI providing the `Formal Concept Analysis`_ (FCA) algorithms which are the base of this package.
+This will also install the concepts_ package from PyPI providing the `Formal Concept Analysis`_ (FCA) algorithms on which this package is based.

 Features is essentially a convenience wrapper around the FCA-functionality of concepts.